Flying & Fighting in the A-3 Skywarrior

 DN-SC-87-00506

 The Whale was NOT easy to bring aboard, in the least.
 The Pratt & Whitney J-57 was a straight axial-flow engine with attendant lag in spool up and the jet had the low thrust-to-weight ratio of its era.
-So, pilots had to constantly be anticipating their next power response well ahead of when that was going to be needed.
+So, pilots had to constantly anticipate their next power response well before it was needed.
 They learned the individual characteristics of each boat we cruised on, as each seemed to have its own characteristics.
 Some moved in a unique way, others’ turbulence aft of the ship, the ‘burble’, was unique.

 2560px-DN-SC-83-05204_NRA-3B_Snoopy_at_Pacific_Missile_Test_Center,_Point_Mugu_in_1982